Mental health problems in children and young people

 It’s really important to reach out and seek help if your child is experiencing emotional or mental health challenges.

-Your GP, child’s school and local CAMHS service are all good places to begin for support and guidance.
+Your GP, child’s school and local CAMHS service (for under 18s) are all good places to begin for support and guidance.
 Yet you may feel that you need to have a deeper or more personal conversation to deal with what you are experiencing and the “ripple effect” on your family.

 The following national organisations all offer expert, professional support for parents going through exactly what you are going through.
 Remember: you are not alone.